-Industry Minister meets with Rogers CEO and other telecoms about recent outage
+Industry Minister meets with Rogers CEO and other carriers about recent outage

 — François-Philippe Champagne (FPC) 🇨🇦 (@FP_Champagne) July 8, 2022

-Currently, Rogers is attempting to acquire Shaw Communications for $26 billion CAD.
-Minister Champagne is one of the standouts that Rogers needs approval from to acquire the telecom, so it’s possible this might affect the sale, considering Champagne’s disapproval of the situation.
-Champagne, alongside the Competition Bureau, are already opposed to the deal, as it might raise prices.
+Rogers is in the process of acquiring Shaw Communications for $26 billion.
+Minister Campagne, alongside the Competition Bureau, are already opposed to the deal, as it might raise prices.

-Reportedly, Rogers’ outage was due to a maintenance update.
+Rogers says the outage was caused by a maintenance update.

 “We now believe we’ve narrowed the cause to a network system failure following a maintenance update in our core network, which caused some of our routers to malfunction early Friday morning,” Staffieri wrote.
 “We disconnected the specific equipment and redirected traffic, which allowed our network and services to come back online over time as we managed traffic volumes returning to normal levels.”

-Seventeen hours after the outage, Rogers said it restored service “for the vast majority” of customers but notes that some may “experience a delay in regaining full service.”
+Seventeen hours after the outage, Rogers said that it restored service “for the vast majority” of customers, but noted that some may “experience a delay in regaining full service.”

-Source: François-Philippe Champagne (FPC), BNN Bloomberg
+Source: @FP_Champagne, BNN Bloomberg